Limited Offer | Free Shipping | 60-Day Returns

 Sleep Latency vs Sleep Efficiency

-Sleep latency is the time it takes to fall asleep after lying down with the intention to sleep, while sleep efficiency is the percentage of time spent asleep out of the total time spent in bed.
+Sleep latency is the time it takes to fall asleep after lying down to sleep, while sleep efficiency is the percentage of time spent asleep out of the total time spent in bed.

-Sleep latency is all about the countdown; it measures the time it takes you to fall asleep after you climb into bed and decide it’s time to tune off for the night.
+Sleep latency is all about the countdown; it measures the time it takes you to fall asleep after you climb into bed and decide to tune off for the night.

-For most people, a healthy sleep latency falls within the 10 to 20-minute range.
-If it takes less time, you might be sleep deprived; if it takes more, stress, anxiety, or sleep disorders like insomnia could be lurking in your bedtime routine.
+Most people have a healthy sleep latency within the 10 to 20-minute range.
+If it takes less time, you might be sleep-deprived; if it takes more, stress, anxiety, or sleep disorders like insomnia could be lurking in your bedtime routine.

 Latency is the first clue into how well your brain transitions from awake to sleep mode.